 The main purpose of the Supervisory Committee is to advise students in the final stages of their program.
 The members serve as the student’s consultants in writing the research papers or thesis and as examiners.

 In consultation with their Supervisory Committee, students are required to complete a significant written research product.
 This could be a master’s thesis.
 Alternatively, students can write two research papers both demonstrating original research.
 One of these papers must be an original empirical analysis that is either aimed towards a scholarly audience or a policy audience.
-The second paper for the degree is also an original research paper but does not require empirical evidence and analysis.
+The second paper for the degree is also an original research paper that makes an argument and substantiates it with evidence.
 Concurrent degree students may submit the written paper required through their professional degree program as their second MAIS paper.
 These papers must have sufficient international content or substance to count towards the MAIS degree.
-Students who write a task force report would also be required to submit an additional research paper to receive credit for the written product component of the degree.
-Students can register for SIS 600 (Graduate Independent Study) credits to conduct literature reviews or preliminary research under the supervision and with the approval of one of their committee members (typically the chair.)
+Students who write a task force report are required to submit an additional research paper to receive credit for the written product component of the degree.
+Students can register for JSIS 600 (Graduate Independent Study) credits to conduct literature reviews or preliminary research under the supervision and with the approval of one of their committee members (typically the chair).

-To ensure timely submission and quality products, students are required to schedule at least three meetings with their committee members committee prior to the oral exam.
+To ensure timely submission and quality products, students are required to schedule at least three meetings with their committee members prior to the oral exam.
 These meetings will each take place in the three quarters prior to the student's final oral exam.
 During the first of these meetings the student will present a proposed research plan, outlining each paper or the thesis; all members of the committee will complete a Research Review in which they evaluate the student’s plans and submit this to the GPA and the GPC.
-During the second meeting, the student will present a working draft of the two papers or thesis.
+During the second meeting, the student will present a working draft of one of the two papers or thesis.
+During the third meeting, the student will present working drafts of two papers or thesis.
 Students will be required to provide documentation, on the Research Progress Worksheet, that these meetings have been scheduled and took place.
-Three copies of the final versions of the paper(s) are due in the JSIS Student Services Office by the end of the eighth week of the quarter in which the student graduates.
+During each meeting students should receive oral and written feedback on their work.
+Students should incorporate this feedback into their subsequent drafts.
+Three copies of the final versions of the paper(s) are due in the JSIS Academic Services Office by the end of the eighth week of the quarter in which the student graduates.